<img src="https://i.canddi.com/i.gif?A=0cfe735d8ca3730193f3a939628c109d">

 Powering next-gen devices

-These days, any battery size and weight reductions are welcomed by OEMs, as they strive to produce next-generation portable devices.
-One of the most useful indicators is the gravimetric energy density that defines battery energy in weight (Wh/kg).
+These days, battery size and weight reductions are highly sought-after by OEMs, who strive to produce next-generation portable devices.
+One of the most useful indicators is the gravimetric energy density that defines battery energy in weight (Wh/Kg).
 This is calculated by multiplying the battery nominal voltage (V) by the battery capacity rating (Ah) and dividing it by the battery weight (Kg).
-For example, the NH2057HD34 battery has excellent gravimetric energy density of 225Wh/kg (7.2V x 13.6Ah / 0.435kg).
+For example, the NH2057HD34 battery has excellent gravimetric energy density of 225Wh/Kg (7.2V x 13.6Ah / 0.435Kg).
 Plus, at 97.9Wh, its energy rating is among the highest possible under the limit.

 Other batteries in the Inspired Energy range are not so close to the 100Wh limit, so the increase in capacity means customers get more ‘bang for their buck’ – such as the three cell NC2040, which has moved from 2.2Ah cells and a rating of 23.8Wh to 3.4Ah cells and a rating of 36.72Wh – a 54% increase with no increase in size and a marginal increase in weight!